 Having a nose like a dripping tap does little to make you feel like a lady.
-Our resident etiquette expert Jill Kryston is back to answer another reader's question.
+Etiquette expert Jill Kryston is back to answer another reader’s question.
 It just so happens this post is most timely as many of us have been suffering with seasonal colds, just as the rest of us reluctantly stride into allergy season.

 Being a “Miss Sniffles” is never fun, and so we take a look at what to do when you have to blow your nose in a formal setting and still wish to maintain your dignity.